m0rphius/PERFuzzer/README.md

 ---

 ## Disclaimers
 1. This tool executes arbitrary code in kernel space.
-Use on with cuation, on isolated machines.
+Use with cuation, on isolated machines.

 2. Root access is required.